BioRRW/DRAM2/docs/getting_started/basic_use.rst

 Step 1: Calling genes
 ^^^^^^^^^^^^^^^^^^^^^

-Calling genes results in the creation of a ``genes`` directory populated with a directory for each FASTA input.
+Genes are called using Prodigal with a minimum contig size = 2500bp Calling genes results in the creation of a ``genes`` directory populated with a directory for each FASTA input.
 Each new directory will contain three outputs:

   * ``genes.fna``: FASTA formatted nucleotide sequences of called genes